terracota-p/terracota-p.github.io/index.md

 ---
 layout: home
-title: terracota - software engineer
+title: Software engineering
 ---

-This is my personal page about software engineering, basically detailing my [experience](/experience/), and very rarely writing a blog post.
+This is my personal page about software engineering, including my [experience](/experience/), and very rarely writing a blog post.